On sale today at Best Buy: TCL's 65-inch 4K Roku TV from last year for $500

 With less than two weeks to go until Dec.
-25, Best Buy has Black Friday-level discounts on several of this year's most popular products.
-The retailer's featured deal for today is a good one: TCL's killer 65-inch 4K Roku TV from 2018 -- plus a Google Nest Mini -- for $500.
-But there are plenty of other solid discounts, too, including the new 10.2-inch iPad and the rarely discounted iPad Air, as well as the Fitbit Versa 2 and Versa 2 Special Edition, and Roomba's high-end i7 Plus robot vacuum.
+25, Best Buy has Black Friday-level discounts on several of this year's most popular products, including the new 10.2-inch iPad and the rarely discounted iPad Air, as well as the Fitbit Versa 2 and Versa 2 Special Edition, and Roomba's high-end i7 Plus robot vacuum.

 Read more: Holiday gift guide 2019: CNET editors' top picks